danicat/pacgo/step04/README.md

     for col, char := range line {
         switch char {
         case 'P':
-            player = Player{row, col}
+            player = sprite{row, col}
         case 'G':
-            ghosts = append(ghosts, &Ghost{row, col})
+            ghosts = append(ghosts, &sprite{row, col})
         }
     }
 }
 ```

 Please note the ampersand (`&`) operator.
-This means that instead of adding a Ghost object to the slice we are adding a pointer to it.
+This means that instead of adding a sprite object to the slice we are adding a pointer to it.

 Go is a garbage collected language, which means it can automatically de-allocate a piece of memory when it is no longer used.
 Because of that we can use pointers in a much safer way than, for instance, in C++.
 We are also not allowed to do math on pointers.
 In effect, a pointer in Go works almost like a reference.